© 2020 Tai Dang. All rights reserved

 2001 Artist’s Fellowship (Multi media-disciplinary work) from New York Foundation for the Arts

-2002 Now and then, You put your hand over Danspace Project at St. Mark’s Church, NYC
+2002 Now and then, You put your hand over at Danspace Project at St. Mark’s Church, NYC

 1996 Artist’s Fellowship (choreography) from New York Foundation for the Arts